-Viewers guide: Who will control the Senate?
+Viewers' guide: Who will control the Senate?

 Louisiana

-24 people, including former KKK leader David Duke, have jockeyed for the open Senate seat being vacated by GOP Sen. David Vitter, who ran for governor but lost.
+Twenty-four people, including former KKK leader David Duke, have jockeyed for the open Senate seat being vacated by GOP Sen. David Vitter, who ran for governor but lost.
 With such a crowded field, no one is expected to break the 50% threshold of the vote to avoid triggering a December 10 runoff between the top two finishers.

 That means it's possible we won't know which party will control the Senate until then.

 Polls show Republican state treasurer John Kennedy and Democrat Foster Campbell, a member of the Public Service Commission leading the race but others -- including two GOP congressman -- are in the hunt.
-While Louisiana is largely a red state it also elects Democrats statewide, like in the most recent governor's race.
+While Louisiana is largely a red state, it also elects Democrats statewide, such as in the most recent governor's race.
 The political world will turn its gaze south if the Senate is at stake in a runoff.

 California

-Democratic State Attorney General Kamala Harris, who is expected to win Tuesday, would be only the second African-American women elected to the Senate in history -- the first being Carol Mosely Braun of Illinois who served in the 1990s.
+Democratic State Attorney General Kamala Harris, who is expected to win Tuesday, would be only the second African-American women elected to the Senate in history -- the first being Carol Moseley Braun of Illinois, who served in the 1990s.

-Harris will join two other black men in the Senate, Tim Scott, R-South Carolina, and Cory Booker, D-New Jersey, which will also make history, marking the first time ever three African-Americans have served in the Senate at the same time, according the Senate Historian's Office.
+Harris would join two other black men in the Senate, Tim Scott, R-South Carolina, and Cory Booker, D-New Jersey, which will mark the first time ever three African-Americans have served in the Senate at the same time, according the Senate Historian's Office.

 New York

 Sen. Chuck Schumer holds a commanding lead over his Republican opponent Wendy Long and is expected to cruise into his fourth term.
-Schumer, who has spent decades steadily climbing the ranks on Capitol Hill, is set to take over the helm of the Senate Democrats replacing Harry Reid who is retiring.
-The only question is whether Democrats pick up enough seats to make him Majority Leader -- a very powerful post -- or Minority Leader if they fall short.
+Schumer, who has spent decades steadily climbing the ranks on Capitol Hill, is set to take over the helm of the Senate Democrats replacing Harry Reid, who is retiring.
+The only question is whether Democrats pick up enough seats to make him majority leader -- a very powerful post -- or minority leader if they fall short.

 Kentucky

-Senate Rand Paul went to great lengths to preserve his ability to run to keep his Senate seat at the same time he was making an ultimately unsuccessful run for the White House.
+Rand Paul went to great lengths to preserve his ability to run to keep his Senate seat at the same time he was making an ultimately unsuccessful run for the White House.

-Paul is expected to be re-elected to the chamber where he will join former presidential rivals Ted Cruz, R-Texas, and possibly Marco Rubio, R-Florida, if he wins Tuesday.
+Paul is expected to be re-elected to the chamber, where he will join former presidential rivals Ted Cruz, R-Texas, and, possibly, Marco Rubio, R-Florida, if he wins Tuesday.
 The three young conservatives spent that last two years circling each other like political warriors as they tried to outmaneuver one another and position themselves to win the GOP presidential primary.

 They are sure to remain vocal critics of the status quo and ambitious -- each no doubt readying for future runs for the presidency.